abramin/cultural-cognitive-science/pilot/pilot.md

 #### Day 3: Wednesday (2-2.5 hours)

 **Reading:**
-- Bermúdez Chapter 8, pages 25-35 (physicalism, contemporary debates)
+- Kim Chapter 3 (complete) **OR** Stanford Encyclopedia "Mind/Brain Identity Theory" (complete)

 **Tasks:**
-- Complete chapter
+- Complete reading
-- **Ask Claude:** "I've finished Bermúdez Chapter 8.
+- **Ask Claude:** "I've finished Kim's chapters on behaviorism and identity theory (or the Stanford Encyclopedia entries).
 Help me identify the main argument arc.
 Here's what I think: [summary]"
 - Refine understanding

 **Evening Check-in:**
 - **Ask Claude:** "Before Merleau-Ponty tomorrow, help me understand: What are the main positions on mind-body problem?
-How do they relate historically and conceptually?"
+How do they relate historically and conceptually?
+How does identity theory differ from dualism and behaviorism?"
 - Construct conceptual map with Claude

 **Documentation:**